Kazureect/ExploratoryDataAnalysis_Project1/README.md

 # ExploratoryDataAnalysis_Project1
-This repository is the first project I made after I decided to explore the science of data science.
-The purpose of making this project is so that I can further understand the knowledge I gained from the Data Scientist Class online and practise it directly.
+Before doing further statistical analysis or creating predictive modeling, usually a data scientist will first focus on EDA.

+What is EDA?

+Exploratory Data Analysis (EDA) is the initial stage of data analysis.
+The goal is for a data scientist to understand the characteristics, structure, and important components of a dataset, before processing it in a more complex manner.